Sian Naftal

 This can be for an agreed time period or open ended, depending on the reasons for therapy.

-I offer a free, initial telephone consultation.
+I offer a free, initial telephone or online consultation.

 When I work